ZibingZhang/ZibingZhang.github.io/_pages/personal/entertainment/tv-shows.md

     - Hanna|season 2
     - The Haunting of Hill House|season 1
     - Lost|in progress
+    - Lupin|in progress
     - The Mandalorian|season 2
     - Money Heist|part 4
     - Narcos|season 3 episode 10
     - The Office|season 5 episode 21
     - The Outsider|season 1
-    - Prison Break|season 1, in progress
+    - Prison Break|season 2, in progress
     - The Queen's Gambit|season 1
     - Revolution|season 2
     - Sherlock Holmes|series 4
+    - Silicone Valley|season 1, in progress
     - Stranger Things|season 3
     - The Undoing|season 1
     - The Walking Dead|in progress